How To Find Out If A Number Is Prime

 Definition of Prime Numbers

 Prime numbers are the cornerstone of number theory, influencing many other mathematical concepts and theorems.
 Their distribution among natural numbers is irregular and has been a topic of extensive research.
-One of the most famous unsolved problems in mathematics, the Riemann Hypothesis, concerns the distribution of prime numbers.
+Also, one of the most famous unsolved problems in mathematics, the Riemann Hypothesis, concerns the distribution of prime numbers.
 The search for larger and larger prime numbers continues to drive advances in computational mathematics.

 Methods to Identify Prime Numbers: Trial Division